Moving house has been voted one of the top most stressful things you can do, and I’m not at all surprised.

 Ordinarily, I am rubbish at talking to people I don’t know and arranging to meet up with a mum I don’t know would be the last thing I’d do.
 However, when you move to a new place sometimes you have to step out of your comfort zone to help your kids make friends!

 Have you moved to a new area and had to help your kids make brand new friends?
-If so, I’d love to hear any ideas I haven’t thought of!
+If so, I’d love to hear any ideas on how to help your children make friends that I haven’t thought of!